-1.6.2 Release of information for legal proceedings
+1.4.2 Requests for the release of information for legal proceedings

 When the Fire Service is involved in legal proceedings, the Civil Procedure Rules require that all relevant documents shall be disclosed to the other parties involved.
 This includes all documents which are, or have been in the possession, custody or power of the relevant party and which relate to any matter in question between the parties.